-\ OJ n° L 176 of 15/07/2003 p.
-0001 - 0010.

-3. Undertakings which have been certified by the regulatory authority as having complied with the requirements of Articles 8a and 10(2) shall be approved and designated as independent system operators by Member States.
-The certification procedure in Article 8b shall be applicable.

-4. Where the Commission has taken a decision in accordance with the procedure in Article 8b and finds that the regulatory authority has not complied with its decision within two months, it shall, within a period of six months, designate, on a proposal from the Agency for the Cooperation of Energy Regulators and after having heard the views of the transmission system owner and the transmission system operator, an independent system operator for a period of 5 years.
-At any time, the transmission system owner may propose to the regulatory authority the designation of a new independent system operator pursuant to the procedure in Article 10(1).

-5. Each independent system operator shall be responsible for granting and managing third party access, including the collection of access charges, congestion rents, and payments under the inter transmission system operator compensation mechanism in compliance with Article 3 of Regulation (EC) No 1228/2003, as well as for operating, maintaining and developing the transmission system, and for ensuring the long term ability of the system to meet reasonable demand through investment planning.
-When developing the network the independent system operator is responsible for planning (including authorisation procedure), construction and commission system operator in accordance with this Chapter.
-Transmission system owners may not be responsible for granting and managing third party access, nor for investment planning.

-6. Where an independent system operator has been designated, the transmission system owner shall:

-- (a) provide all the relevant cooperation and support to the independent system operator for the fulfilment of its tasks, including in particular all relevant information; - (b) finance the investments decided by the independent system operator and approved by the regulatory authority, or give its agreement to financing by any interested party including the independent system operator.
-The relevant financing arrangements shall be subject to approval by the regulatory authority.
-Prior to this approval, the Regulatory Authority shall consult the asset owner together with other interested parties; - (c) provide for the coverage of liability relating to the network assets, excluding the liability relating to the tasks of the independent system operator; - (d) provide guarantees to facilitate financing any network expansions with the exception of those investments where, pursuant to paragraph b, it has given its agreement to financing by any interested party including the independent system operator.
+- (e) the candidate operator has demonstrated its ability to comply with its obligations under Regulation (EC) No 1775/05 of the European Parliament and of the Council of 28 September 2005 on conditions for access to the natural gas transmission network including the cooperation of transmission system operators at European and regional level. - 3.
+Undertakings which have been certified by the regulatory authority as having complied with the requirements of Articles 7a and 9(2) shall be approved and designated as independent system operators by Member States.
+The certification procedure in Article 7b shall be applicable. - 4.
+Where the Commission has taken a decision in accordance with the procedure in Article 7b and finds that the regulatory authority has not complied with its decision within two months, it shall, within a period of six months, designate, on a proposal from the Agency and after having heard the views of the transmission system owner and the transmission system operator, an independent system operator for a period of 5 years.
+At any time, the transmission system owner may propose to the regulatory authority the designation of a new independent system operator pursuant to the procedure in Article 9(1). - 5.
+Each independent system operator shall be responsible for granting and managing third party access, including the collection of access charges and congestion rents, for operating, maintaining and developing the transmission system, as well as for ensuring the long term ability of the system to meet reasonable demand through investment planning.
+When developing the network the independent system operator is responsible for planning (including authorisation procedure), construction and commissioning of the new infrastructure.
+For this purpose, it shall act as a transmission system operator in accordance with this Chapter.
+Transmission system owners may not be responsible for granting and managing third party access, nor for investment planning. - 6.
+Where an independent system operator has been designated, the transmission system owner shall: - (a) provide all the relevant cooperation and support to the independent system operator for the fulfilment of its tasks, including in particular all relevant information; - (b) finance the investments decided by the independent system operator and approved by the regulatory authority, or give its agreement to financing by any interested party including the independent system operator.
+The relevant financing arrangements shall be subject to approval by the regulatory authority Prior to this approval, the Regulatory Authority shall consult the asset owner together with other interested parties; - (c) provide for the coverage of liability relating to the network assets that it owns and are managed by the independent system operator, excluding the liability relating to the tasks of the independent system operator; - (d) provide guarantees to facilitate financing any network expansions with the exception of those investments where, pursuant to paragraph b, it has given its agreement to financing by any interested party including the independent system operator.